Pfizer/BioNTech jab safe for children aged five to 11

 Both jabs are already being offered to adolescents over 12 in countries including the UK, which is just beginning its rollout of jabs to healthy teenagers.

 The young children in the Pfizer trial were given 10 microgram doses, rather than the 30 micrograms recommended for over 12s.
 Antibody responses and side effects were comparable.
+The under fives in the study are being given even smaller doses.

 Dr Ugur Sahin, CEO and co-founder of BioNTech, said: "The safety profile and immunogenicity data in children aged five to 11 years vaccinated at a lower dose are consistent with those we have observed with our vaccine in other older populations at a higher dose.